 When a loved one passes, the weight of grief is often accompanied by a mountain of logistics.
-One of the most significant choices families face in the modern era is the distinction between a celebration of life vs memorial service.
-In 2025, the traditional "black attire and somber pews" approach is no longer the default.
-Instead, families are looking for ways to bridge the gap between respect their legacy and finding a path toward healing.
+One of the most significant choices families face is the distinction between a celebration of life vs memorial service.
+The traditional "black attire and somber pews" approach is no longer the only default.
+Many families now look for ways to both respect a person's legacy and find a path toward healing.

-Understanding the nuances of these two options matters for planning a farewell that truly reflects the person who has passed.
+Understanding the differences between these two options matters for planning a farewell that truly reflects the person who has passed.
 While both serve the purpose of gathering a community to say goodbye, their tone, structure, and costs differ significantly.

 Defining the Farewell: Memorial vs. Celebration of Life

-To choose the right path, we must first define what these terms mean in the current landscape of the funeral industry.
+To choose the right path, it helps to first define what these terms mean.

 What is a Memorial Service?